alkah3st/wpx/README.md

 1. Download and install the latest version of WordPress from [WordPress.org](https://wordpress.org/download/).

-2. Download and activate the [WPX Utility](http://path-to-plugin) plugin.
+2. Download and activate the WPX Utility plugin (included in this repository).

 3. Download and activate the WPX Theme in your ```/wp-content/themes/``` folder.
 Then cd into ```/assets/``` and run: